Pisum sativum arvense

 Common Name: Field Pea

-Pisum sativum arvense is a Annual up to 2.00 metres tall.
+Pisum sativum arvense is an annual plant that can grow up to 2.00 metres tall.

 S. Europe?
 An occasional escape from cultivation in Britain.